KitesForFuture/powerplant/README.md

 In the simulation folder you find an interactive simulation that runs in your browser.

 * Copy the whole simulation folder to your PC.
-Then Open the kite_simulation.html file with a web browser
+Then open the kite_simulation.html file with a web browser